AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 ### Acquire client identity and secret

 The application acts as a confidential client—an application that securely maintains a secret.
-AVEVA Data Hub supports confidential client authentication with a client identifier (Client Id) and a client secret.
+CONNECT data services supports confidential client authentication with a client identifier (Client Id) and a client secret.

 To acquire a client identity from the portal, open the navigation menu and select **Security** > **Clients**.